-N. Oregon Coast Calendar Spring - April Seaside, Cannon Beach, Astoria Events
+N. Oregon Coast Calendar Winter - December, January Seaside, Cannon Beach, Astoria Events

 Various Mornings (low tides).
 Haystack Rock Awareness Program.
 Weather and tide permitting, staffers can be found on the beach throughout the year and on most low-tide mornings.
 Bird stations and spotting scopes, display tanks with microscopes, brochures and naturalists/interpreters.
 On the beach, by Haystack Rock.
 Cannon Beach, Oregon.
 (503) 436-8060.

 Every Day: Seaside Aquarium.
 Open every day of the week.
 Feed seals, see all manner of sea life.
 Seaside Aquarium.
 Seaside, Oregon. www.seasideaquarium.com 503-738-6211.

 Every Tuesday.
 Blues-n-Burgers.
 2 for $22.
 4 p.m.
 T. Paul's Supper Club.
 360 12th Street, Astoria, Oregon.

 Through December 23.
 A Christmas Carol The Musical.
 A Christmas Carol The Musical is a spectacular adaptation of Charles Dickens’ most well-known story.
 Proving its staying power with a decade-long run at the Theater at Madison Square Garden. $20 - $25.
 7:30 p.m.
 Coaster Theatre Playhouse.
 180 N Hemlock St. Cannon Beach, Oregon.
 (503) 436-1242. http://coastertheatre.com/shows/a-christmas-carol/

 December 23.
 Cannon Beach History Museum Holiday Party.
 11 a.m. - 5 p.m. for arts and crafts, face painting, story time (for kids and adults) and host a hot chocolate bar.
 Free.
 Cannon Beach History Center & Museum.
 Cannon Beach, Oregon.
 503-436-9301.